 Amendment of the Claims Under Article 19

-Rules 54bis.1(a) and 69.1(d)
+Rules 46.1, 69.1(d)

 The documents making up the international application referred to in paragraph 18.10 may include amendments of the claims filed by the applicant under Article 19, which must not go beyond the disclosure in the international application as filed (see paragraph 21.10).
 These will be transmitted to the International Preliminary Examining Authority by the International Bureau.
 If a demand for international preliminary examination has already been submitted, the applicant should preferably, at the time he files the Article 19 amendments with the International Bureau, also file a copy of the amendments and the letter required under Rule 46.5(b) with the International Preliminary Examining Authority (Rule 62.2).
 In the event that the time limit for filing amendments under Article 19, as provided in Rule 46.1, has not expired and the demand includes a statement that the start of the international preliminary examination is to be postponed under Rule 53.9(b), the international preliminary examination should not start before: